The creative ranking of Werbewoche

 Cornelia Harder, CEO of FCB Zurich, is thrilled with the result: "Surely a hammer, no question," she thinks.
 On the other hand, she is not surprised that the agency suddenly finds itself at the top of the rankings after a tenth (2014) and a sixth (2015) place.
-"It certainly wasn't a lucky punch, but the result of many years of building up."
+"This was certainly not a lucky punch, but the result of many years of building up."
 Creating a climate that encourages and demands creativity at all levels has been her credo since the beginning of her CEO tenure, Harder says.
 "This year's award blessing confirms that I have pursued the right strategy."

 The successful development is not only noticeable in the trophy cabinet: "When I took over the management of the agency about eight years ago, hardly any talented creative wanted to come to us voluntarily.
-Today, talented people from home and abroad apply to us every day."
+Today, talented people from Germany and abroad apply to us every day."

 Success in groundbreaking categories